-Globally, international sales of exported human hair (excluding hair extensions and wigs) totaled US$75.1 million in 2018.
-That dollar amount reflects a -27.8% decline from $104 million in exports during 2014 and a -10.5% drop from 2017 to 2018.
+Globally, international sales of exported human hair (excluding hair extensions and wigs) totaled US$156.9 million in 2022.
+That dollar amount reflects a 99.1% acceleration from $78.8 million in hair exports during 2018.

 For research purposes, the 4-digit Harmonized Tariff System code prefix is 0501 for human hair.
 The formal prefix code label for 0501 is unworked human hair whether or not washed or scoured and the waste of human hair.

 Below are the 15 countries that exported the highest dollar value worth of human hair during 2022.

 - India: US$138.8 million (88.4% of total human hair exports)

 - Singapore: $3.8 million (2.4%)

 - Indonesia: $1.97 million (1.3%)